Mounika124/CucumberBDDFramework/README.md

 #Cucumber - BDD framework

 ##Introduction:
-This framework helps us to execute the tests with BDD in parallel/sequential executions.It also generates serenity report.
+This framework helps us to execute the tests with BDD in sequential executions.It also generates serenity report.

 ##Pre-Requisites:
 - Maven
-- Intellij version:2019.3
+- Intellij version:2020.3
 - Selenium version:3.5.3
 - Cucumber version:1.2.5
 - Serenity version:1.5.11